 It is designed to run at maximum capacity when the temperature outside is hottest.
 On those sweltering 100 degree summer days, your air conditioner should be running almost continuously.
 This holds the temperature inside your home close to the setting on the thermostat.

 If your air conditioner can’t keep your home at the right temperature or it literally never turns off on those hot days, then it may be either undersized or not working correctly.
 This could be due to a refrigerant leak, an airflow problem, or some other mechanical issue.

 On the other hand, when the weather is milder, your air conditioner should run less of the time.
-In mild weather, a correctly sized and functioning AC will run in cycles of about fifteen minutes each, approximately two to three times per hour.
+In mild weather, a correctly sized and functioning AC will run in cycles of about fifteen minutes each.
+This is approximately two to three times per hour.
 If your air conditioner runs for less than ten minutes at a time instead, then it’s probably oversized—too big for your home.